StacD/RPSLS-Game/README.md

 Big Bang Theory fans as this extended version of the game found huge popularity after being referenced by one of the shows main well loved characters.

+The font used is 'Pixelify Sans' as I want the game to have a Science fiction/ computer feel due to the link between this game and the Science fiction genre.

 ![Reponsive Screenshot](assets/images/rpsls.png)

 ## Features